-Behavioral concerns resulting in withdrawal of a student relate to any actions that significantly interfere with the optimum functioning of the classroom, cause regular disturbance of the school's routine or mission, or interfere in any way with another's right to a safe and academic environment.
+Behavioral concerns resulting in the withdrawal of a student relate to any actions that significantly interfere with the optimum functioning of the classroom, cause regular disturbance of the school's routine or mission, or interfere in any way with another's right to a safe and academic environment.
 If a student has significant behavioral concerns, one or all the following steps may be taken:

-- 1. The child may be counseled by a teacher and appropriate consequences imposed. - 2.
+- 1. The child may be counseled by a teacher, and appropriate consequences may be imposed. - 2.
 The child may meet with administration and their classroom teacher. - 3.
-A conference or series of conferences may be held between administration, classroom teachers, and the parents. - 4.
-The child may be given a probationary period which will outline behavior modification guidelines and a specific time period for improvement.
-According to our Positive Behavior Intervention System (PBIS), we will make accommodations and work to teach the behavior we expect with a formal behavior plan during this period. - 5.
+A conference or series of conferences may be held between administration, classroom teachers, and parents. - 4.
+The child may be given a probationary period, which will outline behavior modification guidelines and a specific time period for improvement.
+Based on faculty training with Conscious Discipline, we will make accommodations and work to teach the behavior we expect with a formal behavior plan during this period. - 5.
 The child may be required to work under controlled circumstances for a period, commonly known as in-house suspension.
 This may involve accommodations such as the child working in an isolated area or a parent accompanying the child to school for a period.